Best of Yunnan

 Explore the old town and enjoy some free time before heading to Tiger Leaping Gorge.
 The old town of Lijiang is a World Heritage site and home to the Naxi minority.
 Old men smoking pipes and women in their traditional costumes can be seen throughout the town, as can examples of the Naxi script, a form of pictograph that is little changed after hundreds of years.
 The best way to spend a day in Lijiang is to get lost in the small pedestrian lanes that meander throughout the town.
 Every twist and turn reveals picturesque old buildings, local arts and crafts, fast flowing canals and beautiful arched bridges.
 You can also spend an afternoon resting in a pavilion in the Black Dragon Pool Park, gazing at the reflection of Jade Dragon Snow Mountain and listening to the local Naxi music.

-Continue the scenic hike before lunch and a bus ride to Shaxi, a valley that whispers of times past is nestled away in the foothills of the Himalayas.
+Take an express bus to Shaxi, a valley that whispers of times past is nestled away in the foothills of the Himalayas.
 Shaxi was once one of the important towns along the famed tea horse caravan trading route which connected Tibet with Eastern China over a thousand years ago.
 The Ba and Yi minority peoples add colour and character to this culturally diverse village.
 In Shaxi you will experience village life in one of China's most stunning settings, explore the beautiful old cobbled streets, take in the courtyard house, visit quaint shops and the market square where locals gather in the evening to play music and dance, be sure to join them.
 Along the square sits Xingjiao Temple, parts of which dates back to the early 1400s.
 If time allows visit the Shibaoshan rock carvings which are over 1300 years old and evidence of the spread of Mahayana Buddhism into Yunnan from Tibet.